 Note: The east side gets windy between June and October.
 It can be unpleasant if you’ve set up camp on a site that takes the brunt of the wind.
 I recommend checking the forecast before you arrive.
 If it’s not looking too good, keep your eyes out for a site behind a sand dune surrounded by trees.
 This may not have ocean views, but it will offer more shelter from the winds.

-Costs for camping on Moreton Island
+fees for camping on Moreton Island

 - Camping fees: $7.25 per person per night.
 Find out more here.